styleguidist/react-styleguidist/examples/sections/src/components/ThemeButton/Readme.md

-An example about using react context with a component
+An example of using React Context with a component:

 ```jsx
 import ThemeContext from '../../ThemeContext.js'